ReeceJames24/EMNIST-Letters-ANN-Classifier-Numpy-/README.md

 # EMNIST-Letters-ANN-Classifier-Numpy-
 This model makes use of a 3-layered Feedforward Artificial Neural Network to classify handwritten letters from the EMNIST dataset.
 Data labels are in numeric form where the 26 letters are mapped to numbers 1 up to 26 ("a" = 1, "b" = 2,.....,"z" = 26).
+The entire model is built purely on Numpy with the use of any external machine learning libraries/frameworks.

 Data Preprocessing:
 Feature Scaling and Mean Normalization